Submitty/submitty.github.io/_docs/developer/google_summer_of_code/index.md

 Submitty is proud to have been selected for participation in [Google Summer of Code](https://summerofcode.withgoogle.com/) and to work with talented students from several different countries.
-We have been selected for Google Summer of Code (GSoC) 2022!
 Please read the student project reports from previous summers linked below.

 ![](/images/GSoC-Vertical.png){:width="250px"}

+_NOTE: The organizations selected for Summer 2023 Google Summer of Code will be announced in late February.
+The instructions below are from 2022 and will be updated if Submitty is accepted!_

 ## How to Apply to Submitty for Google Summer of Code 2022